MatSchindler/Getting_and_Cleaning_Data_Project/README.md

 Author: Mathias Schindler
 Date: 25.1.2015

 This files describes how the R script „run_analysis.R“ works.
-This script was tested on the following platform:
+This script was written for the Coursera course „Getting and Cleaning Data“.
+It creates a tidy data set described in CodeBook.md.
+It was tested on the following platform:

 platform       x86_64-apple-darwin13.4.0
 arch           x86_64